ashertoqeer/thebackendguy.com/_posts/2020-05-03-ksqldb-java.md

 That `EMIT CHANGES` indicates that this is a Push query.
 There are two types of queries in KSqlDB Push queries and Pull queries.

-Push queries are NEVER TERMINATING queries, they constantly push results in real time.
+Push queries are NEVER TERMINATING queries, they constantly push results in real-time.

 Pull queries work like traditional queries, they pull some specific data and then terminate.